Ballona Creek: Trash Interceptor

+After completing its two-year pilot program in October 2024, the Los Angeles County Board of Supervisors voted unanimously to permanently install the trash interceptor in the creek.
+During those two years, the system captured nearly 124 tons of total material, twice the anticipated amount.
+It underwent maintenance and received upgrades to its solar panels and batteries before being reinstalled in time for the 2024 winter storm season.

 Habitat

+The watershed as a whole, which stretches from the Skirball Center to Griffith Park (south of the SM Mountains ridgeline) down past Echo Park to south Los Angeles, then back past the Baldwin Hills, over to the coast between Ocean Park and Playa Del Rey, supports an estimated 3,000 species of flora, fauna, and fungi.
+All told, the Ballona watershed hosts over 300 bird species, 7 amphibians, 30 kinds of reptiles, almost 40 mammals, more than 200 kinds of fungi (including lichens), more than 100 arachnids, and at least 1,000 insects.
-The creek and wetlands are recognized as an “Important Birding Area” by the Audubon Society.
-As far as the creek specifically, the best birding opportunities are usually west of Lincoln Boulevard.

-Urban coyotes and a small population of venomous southern Pacific rattlesnakes live alongside the creek; exercise due caution to protect both the wildlife and visiting humans.
+The creek and wetlands are specifically recognized as an "Important Birding Area" by the Audubon Society.
+As far as the creek proper, the best birding opportunities are usually west of Lincoln Boulevard.
+Urban coyotes and a small population of venomous southern Pacific rattlesnakes live alongside the creek; visitors should exercise due caution to protect both the wildlife and themselves.
 According to a 2003 assessment, "Less than one percent of the plant cover observed along the Ballona Creek could be classified as native species."

-Bottlenose dolphins, harbor seals and California sea lions are occasionally spotted downstream.
+Bottlenose dolphins, harbor seals, and California sea lions are occasionally spotted downstream.
 In 1953, a 350 lb sea lion made it 3.5 mi upstream before it got bogged down; the lost pinniped was lassoed by rescuers and returned to the Pacific.